shiyis/politics/README.md

 ---
 ### To-dos
 Please check out this [link](https://shiyis.github.io/politix-docs) for updates and supplementary analysis and notes.
-The blog will explain some important context, background, and attach supporting notes.
+The blog will explain some important context and attach supporting notes.
 The major vocabs will be around understanding PACs, Super PACs, and Electoral College.

 ---